German Bunds turn flat after upbeat euro zone PMI

 "Certainly the Chinese PMI manufacturing flash survey was

-giving Bunds a bit of a lift at the open.
-But the PMI
+Bunds a bit of a lift at the open.
+But the PMI manufacturing in

 to begin scaling back asset purchases in March, a slew of upbeat